We've independently reviewed this article to make sure it's as accurate as we can make it.

 #1 Rainwater

 - Touch the coaxial cable and see if it feels wet.
-If it does, you might have a leak.
-You should stop using the TV immediately.
-You should then get in touch with the company that installed the cable.
+If it does, you could have a leak.
+You should stop using the TV immediately and contact the company that installed the cable.

 #2 Condensation